-The right against self-incrimination is rooted in the Puritans' refusal to cooperate with interrogators in 17th century England.
-Some were coerced or tortured into confessing their religious affiliation and were considered guilty if they remained silent.
-English law granted its citizens the right against self-incrimination in the mid-1600s, when a revolution established greater parliamentary power.
+The privilege against self-incrimination is rooted in the Puritans' refusal to cooperate with interrogators in early 17th-century England.
+Some were coerced or tortured into confessing their religious affiliation.
+Others were considered guilty if they remained silent.
+Rights against self-incrimination in English law were not formally recognized until much later.

 Testifying in a Legal Proceeding

-At trial, the Fifth Amendment gives a criminal defendant the right not to testify.
-This means that the prosecutor, the judge, and even the defendant's own lawyer cannot force the defendant to take the witness stand against their will.
-However, a defendant who does choose to testify in a criminal trial.
+In a criminal case, the Fifth Amendment gives a criminal defendant the right not to testify.
+This means no one can force the defendant to take the witness stand against their will.
+A defendant can choose to testify in a criminal trial.
 If they choose to take the stand, in general, they cannot choose to answer some questions but not others.
-Once the defendant takes the witness stand, this particular Fifth Amendment right is considered waived throughout the trial.
+Once they take the stand, it constitutes a waiver of their Fifth Amendment rights throughout the trial.

-When a criminal defendant pleads the Fifth, jurors are not allowed to take the refusal to testify into consideration when deciding whether a defendant is guilty.
+Jurors cannot consider a criminal defendant's refusal to testify when deciding whether a defendant is guilty.
 Put another way, the jury cannot make an adverse inference due to the defendant's silence.
 The U.S. Supreme Court has held, in a case originating in New York, that "a witness may have a reasonable fear of prosecution and yet be innocent of any wrongdoing.
 The [Fifth Amendment right against self-incrimination] serves to protect the innocent who otherwise might be ensnared by ambiguous circumstances."

-Defendants (and other witnesses) may assert their Fifth Amendment rights during civil trials, too, if testimony would open them up to criminal charges.
-But defendants in civil trials do not enjoy the same protections against jury bias with respect to liability.
-This means that a jury is free to make inferences when a defendant chooses not to testify in a civil trial for fear of self-incrimination.
+The Fifth Amendment protections apply to civil cases too.
+Witnesses may plead the Fifth if testimony would open them up to criminal charges.
+However, they do not enjoy the same protections against jury bias concerning liability in civil cases.
+This means that a jury can make an adverse inference when a defendant decides not to testify in a civil trial.

 Can Any Witness Plead the Fifth?